 - Submit the Hawaii VECHS Qualified Entity Application Form.
 The Application Form must be completed in full and explain what services your entity provides to Hawaii’s children, vulnerable adults, or disabled.

 - Complete and sign the VECHS User Agreement for Criminal History Record Information (VECHS User Agreement).
 The VECHS Agreement must be signed by the entity’s Director or Head and signifies, in part, an understanding that any criminal history record information received is to be used for the purposes for which it was intended and must be maintained in a secure and confidential manner.

-- Read and acknowledge the Fingerprint-Based Background Check Responsibilities for Non-Criminal Justice Agencies Policy.
+- Read and acknowledge the Criminal History Record Checks for Non-Criminal Justice Purposes Policy and Manual.
 This policy supplements the VECHS User Agreement with specific details of the Qualified Entity’s responsibilities.

 Once approved, the qualified entity will be provided with a State-Issued Originating Agency Identifier (S-ORI), Agency Identification Code (OCA), the Waiver and Consent form, and fingerprinting and fee information.

 For each set of fingerprints properly submitted, the Qualified Entities will either receive:

 - An indication that the applicant has no criminal history in the State or the FBI databases; or

 - The criminal history record information (rap sheet), listing the applicant’s arrests and convictions.